basiccontainers/basiccontainers.github.io/webapps/lab4.md

 ```
  - Modify the action entry by adding a parameter/value ``context: dotnet``
  - Remove the entry ``file: ./Dockerfile``. this is not needed as it will default to looking for a dockerfile under the ``context`` directory
  - The action should now look like this.
+ - Important: Only replace the 'file' with the 'context' line.
+Do not copy the secrets for the 'tags' line.
+Your secrets will be different and this will break the build.
 ```
     - name: Build and push container image to registry
       uses: docker/build-push-action@v2